Mezavecis/website/content/en/docs/concepts/overview/working-with-objects/labels.md

 `matchExpressions` is a list of pod selector requirements.
 Valid operators include In, NotIn, Exists, and DoesNotExist.
 The values set must be non-empty in the case of In and NotIn.
-All of the requirements, from both `matchLabels` and `matchExpressions` are ANDed together -- they must all be satisfied in order to match.
+All of the requirements, from both `matchLabels` and `matchExpressions` are combined together -- they must all be satisfied in order to match.

 #### Selecting sets of nodes